 To better protect your dog around the house, screen your windows to guard against falls.
 Don’t let puppies out on balconies, upper porches or high-up decks.
 Many house pants, including dieffenbachia, elephant ear, spider plants, and more are poisonous if consumed.
-Place them on higher areas or remove them from the house.
+Place them in higher areas or remove them from the house.

 Puppies love to chew on just about anything when they are teething, so hide or conceal electrical cords.
 Don’t leave a dog alone in a room where there is a fire lit or space heater unattended.
-Also beware of leaving plastic bags out, they can be suffocation hazards.
+Also, beware of leaving plastic bags out, they can be suffocation hazards.
 If your pet can put something in their mouth, they probably will.
-Don’t leave small, sharp objects lying around, such as Lego or hair pins.
+Don’t leave small, sharp objects lying around, such as Lego or hairpins.

 In the Garage

 Animals enjoy warm naps near a warm engine so before you drive off, honk the horn or check for animals under the car.
 Pets also enjoy the taste of antifreeze or windshield fluid, be sure to tighten the caps on these dangerous fluids.
 Paint, gasoline, and other poisonous chemicals should be stored out of reach.

 The Kitchen, Laundry Room & Bathroom